Financial Aid and Scholarships

 Tuition Discount at the University of Bristol

 All students who are admitted for the full academic year to the University of Bristol in England will receive a 30% discount on cost of tuition.
 The University of Bristol is regarded as a leading academic institution in the United Kingdom and offers a wide curriculum.
-Please contact Prema Samuel, Director of International programs for further information on Bristol’s Offerings.
+Please contact Prema Samuel, Associate Dean for International Programs, for further information on Bristol’s Offerings.

 A range of scholarships based on need and merit may also available by specific programs.
 Programs that have helped support Sarah Lawrence students in the past include: